excited-bore/dotfiles/README.md

 Script to automate configuring automounting drives in /etc/fstab

 ## Install_samba.sh
-Script to automate the installation of samba drives.
+Script to automate the installation of network drives using samba.

 ## Install_pipewire_switch_on_connect.sh
 Setup to autoswitch to newest plugged in audiodevice.